-- A private contractor shall collect waste in the onsite carpark at Basement Level 1. - Collection staff (driver and assistant) shall have access to the Bin Stores and transfer bins to the truck and back to the stores. - The waste collection shall be carried-out by rear-lift vehicles (nom.
-6.4m long, 2.1m high, and 6.4 tonnes gross vehicle mass, needing a 2.5m height clearance when collecting 1100L bins).
+- A private contractor shall collect waste onsite, on the development's Basement Level carpark driveway. - Collection staff shall have access to the Bin Store, and transfer bins to the truck and back to the store. - The waste collection shall be carried-out by rear-lift vehicles (nom.
+6.4m long, 2.1m high and 6.4 tonnes gross vehicle mass, needing a 2.5m high clearance when lifting 1100L bins).